 There are many who might consider themselves Renaissance men, but few can actually meet that definition, which is simply "a person with many talents or areas or knowledge."
-One such man who definitely meets this criteria, and more, is Chris Hall, a partner, along with founder Bill D'Agata, of Pembrooke Fine Landscapes.
+One such man who definitely meets this criteria, and more, is Chris Hall.
+Along with CP Complete partner Paul Guillo, they are two pillars of the community that are improving the Hamptons once backyard at a time.

 Bruce Springsteen, Chris Hall, Elaine Steinbeck at the dedication of the stage at Bay Street.
 (Courtesy Photo)